Meow Meow Drug: A Detailed Look at Mephedrone and Its Consequences

 What is the drug called meow meow?

 Meow Meow Drug is the common name for the substance known as Mephedrone.
 Mephedrone is an addictive substance that has multiple adverse effects on the human body.
-It is a powerful stimulant and the effects it has is comparable to that of cocaine and ecstasy.
+It is a powerful stimulant and the effects it has is comparable to those of cocaine and ecstasy.

 What does meow meow drug look like?